Earlier this year I wrote a little piece about fortune cookies. Go ahead and read that. I'll wait.

 Apparently, the Kari-Out Company has an aspiring stand-up comedian working for them.
 I fully expect they've got such winners as “how about that airplane food” and “a priest and a rabbi walk into a bar” in a cookie somewhere, just waiting for some poor sap to open them.

-Yes, they were invented in California in the early years of the 1900's.
+Yes, they were invented in California in the early years of the 1900s.
 No, they're not actually Chinese.
 I get that.
-It just seems to me that if the Kari-Out Company is going to continue making the things, they might actually get their hands on some Chinese fortunes or prophesies and work from those.
+It just seems to me that if the Kari-Out Company is going to continue making the things, they might actually get their hands on some Chinese fortunes or prophecies and work from those.
 Couldn't be any worse than what they're doing now.